 Course Code ANIML SC 3043RW Course Animal Biotechnology III Coordinating Unit School of Animal and Veterinary Sciences Term Summer Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 7 hours per day over a 2 week intensive Available for Study Abroad and Exchange Y Assumed Knowledge BIOLOGY 1101 & BIOLOGY 1202 & ANIML SC 2503RW Course Description The application of biotechnology to animals will be examined.
-Challenges facing the intensive and extensive livestock industries, as well as wildlife management and conservation, will be discussed and debated in the context of biotechnologies that may be applied.
-Problems specific to horses and companion animals will be also considered.
-The contribution of biotechnology to laboratory animal models for human and animal disease will be addressed.
-In addition, the use of biotechnology for animal related issues such as food safety, disease control and biosecurity will be considered.
+Challenges facing the intensive and extensive livestock industries, equine and companion animals, and wildlife management and conservation, will be discussed and debated in the context of biotechnologies that may be applied.
+The contribution of biotechnology to laboratory animal models for human and animal disease, and the use of biotechnology for animal related issues such as food safety, disease control and biosecurity will be considered.
+The integration of these technologies to improve animal production, health and welfare will be explored.
 A range of genetic, immunological and reproductive technologies will be introduced with some practical exposure.
-The integration of these technologies to improve animal production, health and welfare will be explored.

 Course Coordinator: Dr Karen Kind

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes